dpclepper/dpclepper/README.md

 ### Machine Learning

+#### Optimizing Image Classification on CIFAR-10 with Transformer Architectures - [link](https://github.com/dpclepper/Transformers)
+For a Data Mining course at Columbia University, I evaluated Transformer architectures for image classification, using the CIFAR-10 dataset as a benchmark.
+I focused on balancing computational efficiency with classification accuracy, comparing Vision Transformer (ViT) and Performer variants, including ReLU, ELU, GELU, and a novel Performer-fθ with learnable kernel functions.
+The project involved implementing efficient kernel approximations to mitigate the quadratic complexity of traditional attention mechanisms.
+Through rigorous experiments and hyperparameter tuning pipelines using Grid Search and Optuna, I analyzed training time, inference time, and accuracy trade-offs.
+The final report provides insights into speed-accuracy tradeoffs for Transformer-based architectures and highlights future directions for scaling to larger datasets and refining learnable kernel functions for improved performance.

 #### Venture Capital Startup Success Prediction - [link](https://github.com/dpclepper/Venture-Success)
 I applied CART, random forest, logistic regression, and other techniques including dimensionality reduction and regularization to a dataset containing funding and market data for 40,000+ startups to predict startup "success."
 I analyzed differences in ROC-AUC scores and Type I/II error tradeoffs to select the best performing model.
 Finally, I wrote a report focusing on the project outcomes from a venture capital (VC) fund perspective to contextualize the results.